Artificial Placenta (ArtPlac) - Miniaturized Integrated Lung and Kidney Support for Critically Ill Newborns

 Introduction

 This Pathfinder project will establish a radical change in the treatment of newborns using an artificial placenta (ArtPlac).
 What drives us towards a radical new treatment approach?
-2 million neonatal deaths occur worldwide yearly.
+2 million neonatal deaths that occur worldwide yearly.

-The technological advancements of the last fifty years were based on scaling down adult devices, which are not ideal for all babies.
+The technological advancements of the last fifty years were based on scaling down adult devices which are not ideal for all babies.
 Why?
 Because babies are not just small adults!
 In fact, the applied treatments are very invasive and cause side effects by damaging their sensitive bodies.
 Survivors often suffer from life-long complications or cannot live independently.

 The Role of the Placenta

+In utero, the placenta is a life-giving organ and serves as fetal lung, fetal kidney, and feeder.
 Because the placenta cannot be reconnected after preterm birth, we aim to continue the placental support with ArtPlac.

-ArtPlac Device
+ArtPlac Device Overview

 Our novel device simply connects to the belly button for lung and kidney support while the newborn can breathe, mature, and heal.
 To achieve this, a novel compact and miniaturized all-in-one artificial placenta device combining lung and kidney functions will be developed.